 Step 5 - Getting it into the cells

 So let's just pretend we all have fantastically healthy livers and gut function and we have converted our hormone because we also have all the appropriate amounts of vitamins and minerals we need for the process, it still has to get into our cells.
 To do this, it hitches a ride with TBG (thyroxine-binding globulin) which is essentially a taxi cab for the hormone to get to where it needs to be.
-The issue we have here is that the taxi cab is for one thing at a time and can also be used by excess oestrogen, polyunsaturated fatty acids and heavy metals.
+The issue we have here is that the taxi cab can only carry one passenger at a time and other potential passengers are excess oestrogen, polyunsaturated fatty acids and heavy metals.
 If one of these other passengers are on board, then the T3 can not get in.

 Step 6 - The cell door Guard

 So let's assume for a second we have converted our T4 into T3 and that all our TBG taxi cabs were available to take the Active hormone to our cells, there is still something that can go wrong.
 If we are stressed...... yeah I know, who isn't ..... then we produce Reverse T3 which is like a guard at the cell door saying "Nope, you can't come in".
 Why does it do that?
 Because in its wisdom our body thinks if it keeps out the T3 we will have no energy which will keep us too tired to go out into the world and cause ourselves further damage.
 It's actually a safety mechanism.

 So whose Thyroid Pathway runs smoothly like that?

 Yep, not too many I suspect.
 But now that we can see the pathway, it makes it easier to understand why our blood tests may say we are fine.
 You see our blood tests can't tell us what is in our cells!
 It can only tell us how hard our body is yelling to make more or less T4 right back at the start.